SBoyapati13/calorie-tracking-system/README.md

 - Log meals with calorie information and timestamps
 - View daily meal logs with meal times and total calorie intake
-- Visualize weekly calorie intake with a bar chart
+- Visualize weekly and monthly calorie intake with bar charts
 - Set and track daily calorie goals
 - Generate 30-day calorie reports
 - Export data to CSV for further analysis